 This course is a second-year, integrative M.B.A. course, designed to be taken after the student has completed all other courses in the core, including Professional Responsibility, B02.3101.
 It introduces the student to the basic concepts, tasks, and responsibilities of governing the corporation at the level of the board of directors, with particular emphasis on integrity, process, compliance, and strategy.
-Given the number and scale of recent board-related scandals, it also examines the factors in board form and function that lead to failures in corporate governance.
+Given the number and scale of recent boardrelated scandals, it also examines the factors in board form and function that lead to failures in corporate governance.
 Students learn primarily through the analysis of actual cases, and the class sessions are discussion-based with some lecture.
 Students prepare case analyses for class, some written, some oral, and perform an in-depth term project where one board of directors, or one particular board function, is analyzed in some depth.
 Several visitors from industry are brought to class to share their perspectives and experiences at appropriate times in the term.
 Modules of the course are designed to address specific governance issues, such as board composition and independence; the nomination process; audit and compensation committees and their functions; proxy processes and shareholder resolutions; tenders and takeovers; and legal compliance.
+Women in Business Leadership B65.2300 Prerequisite: B01.1302.
+3 credits.